2nd Battalion, York and Lancaster Regiment: Second World War

 At the out break of the Second World War the 2nd Battalion, York and Lancaster Regiment was based in Khartoum in the Sudan on garrison duties.
 In July 1940 they were moved to Egypt and then to Palestine where they became part of the 14th Infantry Brigade.
 The battalion was again part of the 6th Infantry Division.
 In May 1940 the Brigade moved to Cairo and was then broken up.
 The 2nd Battalion went to Alexandria.
 On 28 October Lieutenant-Colonel Sim, C.O. of the battalion, was told by Vice-Admiral Sir Andrew Cunningham, commanding the British Eastern Mediterranean Fleet, that the battalion was now on loan to the Royal Navy and would be moving to Crete as soon as possible in the cruiser HMS Ajax.
 On 1 November 1940, the battalion sailed for Crete, arriving at Suda Bay on the 2 November.
-Their arrival was met by an attack from the Italian Air Force, Lance-Corporal Loosemore and Private Lister were both wounded.
-They were the battalions first casualties of the Second World War.
+Their arrival was met by an attack from the Italian Air Force.
+Lance-Corporal Loosemore and Private Lister were both wounded.
+Loosemore, badly injured in the back from flying shrapnel, had been sheltering from the attack with another 2nd Battalion soldier, Private George Douglas Barker.
+The Italian bombs demolished all but one wall of the two buildings between which they had been lying.
+The remaining wall being peppered with shrapnel and about to collapse, Barker, who had miraculously suffered only a bruised cheek in the attack, dragged Loosemore to safety.
+Handing him over to battalion medical personnel, Barker was sent back for Loosemore's rifle which had been left behind in the rubble.
+A sudden second wave of attack by the Italians saw Barker almost killed again.
+Fortunately the second bomb, which had landed mere yards away, was damaged in the fall and failed to detonate.
+Private Barker survived.
+Lance-Corporal Loosemore and Private Lister were the battalions first casualties of the Second World War.

 On 31 December 1940 Lieut.
 Col. Sim went to Egypt and Maj.
 A. Gilroy (Black Watch), who would later command the 14th Infantry Brigade, took command of the battalion.
 The 14th Brigade was reformed around the 2nd Yorks and Lancs and 2nd Black Watch and under the command of Brig.B.H.Chappel DSO.
 The brigade spent its time building defenses on the island, but these were limited.
 Little happened on Crete until April 1941 when the Allied forces in Greece were evacuated.